 Shrinkage is the contraction or reduction in the size (dimensions) of a piece of cloth or apparel fabric from its original size following a wash.
 The cloth or fabric, therefore, continues to shrink with subsequent laundry processes.
 Shrinkage occurs because of overstretching of the material, resulting in the high tension within the woven cloth.

-How to shrink a sweatshirt in the washing machine step by step
+How to shrink a sweatshirt in the washing machine

-- Place the sweatshirt in the dryer and set the highest heat.
+- Step 2: Place the sweatshirt in the dryer and set the highest heat.
 Ensure the lint trap is clean to avoid dryer fires.
 Check the shirt after 30 minutes.
 If it is still clammy, continue drying it every half an hour until fully dry.

-- Fill a sink/bucket with hot water and place the shirt in it to soak.
+- Step 2: Fill a sink/bucket with hot water and place the shirt in it to soak.
 Add a teaspoon of detergent and leave the cloth in the water for about five minutes then wash it using your hands.

-How to Unshrink a sweatshirt with hand wash
+How to Unshrink a sweatshirt with HAND WASH

-- Empty the sink and squeeze it against the walls of the sink to remove excess water.
+- Step 3: Empty the sink and squeeze it against the walls of the sink to remove excess water.
 Avoid wringing the cloth using hands as it causes uneven stretching.
 Instead, roll the shirt inside a towel to remove as much water as possible.

 How to shrink 80% cotton 20% polyester sweatshirt